Teacher Training

 Increasing Need for Teachers

-Since its introduction in North America more than thirty years ago, the Suzuki Method has become a major force in music education.
+Since its introduction in North America more than forty years ago, the Suzuki Method has become a major force in music education.
 It has been successfully implemented in many different situations and is recognized by national music organizations.
-Interest in the method has grown as teachers, parents and students experience its results.
+Interest in the method has grown as teachers, parents, and students experience its results.
 This has led to an increasing need for qualified Suzuki teachers in the Americas and abroad.

 Features of the Suzuki Method